 The biggest contribution of this project is the construction of the digital health infostructure for the expansion of the RNDS.

 Keywords: IPS; Patient Summary; Standards, interoperability, digital health

+Conflict of Interest

+The IPS-Brazil project is a collaboration between Sírio Libanês Hospital and Brazilian Ministry of Health by the Support Program for Institutional Development of the Unified Health System (PROADI-SUS).

 References